 In order to achieve enhanced production and higher incomes in an agricultural system characterized by small farms, productivity, organization, marketing and processing along the entire agricultural value chain require significant and sustainable improvement.
 In other words, locally adapted innovations are needed for sustainable development of the whole agricultural and food sector.

-The PARI’s main goal is to contribute to sustainable agricultural growth and food and nutrition security in Africa and India.
-Related goals are to promote and support the scaling of proven innovations in the agri-food sector in collaboration and partnership with all relevant actors; to support and enhance investments in the GICs through research; and thereby to contribute to the development of the agri-food sector in Africa and India through the identification, assessment and up-scaling of innovations.
+PARI’s main goal is to contribute to sustainable agricultural growth and food and nutrition security in Africa and India.
+Related goals are to promote and support the scaling of proven innovations in the agri-food sector in collaboration and partnership with all relevant actors; to support and enhance investments in the GICs and their enabling environment through research; and thereby to contribute to the development of the agri-food sector in Africa and India through the identification, assessment and up-scaling of innovations.